Cannabis (drug): Psychological effects

 A 2015 meta-analysis found that, although a longer period of abstinence was associated with smaller magnitudes of impairment, both retrospective and prospective memory were impaired in cannabis users.
 The authors concluded that some, but not all, of the deficits associated with cannabis use were reversible.
 A 2012 meta-analysis found that deficits in most domains of cognition persisted beyond the acute period of intoxication, but was not evident in studies where subjects were abstinent for more than 25 days.
 Few high quality studies have been performed on the long-term effects of cannabis on cognition, and the results were generally inconsistent.
 Furthermore, effect sizes of significant findings were generally small.
 One review concluded that, although most cognitive faculties were unimpaired by cannabis use, residual deficits occurred in executive functions.
 Impairments in executive functioning are most consistently found in older populations, which may reflect heavier cannabis exposure, or developmental effects associated with adolescent cannabis use.
 One review found three prospective cohort studies that examined the relationship between self-reported cannabis use and intelligence quotient (IQ).
 The study following the largest number of heavy cannabis users reported that IQ declined between ages 7–13 and age 38.
 Poorer school performance and increased incidence of leaving school early were both associated with cannabis use, although a causal relationship was not established.
 Cannabis users demonstrated increased activity in task-related brain regions, consistent with reduced processing efficiency.

 A reduced quality of life is associated with heavy cannabis use, although the relationship is inconsistent and weaker than for tobacco and other substances.
 The direction of cause and effect, however, is unclear.

 The long-term effects of cannabis are not clear.
 There are concerns surrounding memory and cognition problems, risk of addiction, and the risk of schizophrenia in young people.

 Neuroimaging

 Although global abnormalities in white matter and grey matter are not consistently associated with cannabis use, reduced hippocampal volume is consistently found.
 Amygdala abnormalities are sometimes reported, although findings are inconsistent.
+There is evidence that amygdala volume is smaller in cannabis users.

 Cannabis use is associated with increased recruitment of task-related areas, such as the dorsolateral prefrontal cortex, which is thought to reflect compensatory activity due to reduced processing efficiency.
 Cannabis use is also associated with downregulation of CB_{1} receptors.
 The magnitude of down regulation is associated with cumulative cannabis exposure, and is reversed after one month of abstinence.
 There is limited evidence that chronic cannabis use can reduce levels of glutamate metabolites in the human brain.